 Where IFRS is silent, as it is in respect of certain aspects relating to the measurement of insurance products, the IFRS framework allows reference to another comprehensive body of accounting principles.
 In such instances, the Company's management determines appropriate measurement bases, to provide the most useful information to users of the financial statements, using their judgement and considering U.S. GAAP.

+The balance sheet of the Company is presented in order of decreasing liquidity.
 All amounts, excluding share data or where otherwise stated, are in millions of U.S. dollars.

 CHANGES IN ACCOUNTING STANDARDS